 Rotator Cuff Disorders

-Rotator cuff disorders are irritations in or damage to tendons around the shoulder.
-These disorders include inflammation of the tendons (tendinitis) or the bursa (bursitis), a calcium buildup in the tendons, or partial or complete tears of the tendon.
+Rotator cuff disorders are irritations in or damage to tendons around your shoulder.
+This includes inflammation of the tendons (tendinitis) or the bursa (bursitis), a calcium buildup in the tendons, or partial or complete tears of the tendon.

 eMedicineHealth Medical Reference from Healthwise